molepi-precmed/mrhevo/README.md

 1. to two-step Mendelian randomization, where step 1 uses only summary statistics for the effects of genetic instruments on exposure, and step 2 uses individual-level data to test the effects of these instruments on the outcome.

-2. to use a regularized horseshoe prior on shrinkage coefficients, as described by Piironen and Vehtari (2017).
-This prior, widely known as the "Finnish horseshoe", has better computational properties than the original horseshoe.
+2. to use a regularized horseshoe prior on shrinkage coefficients, as described by [Piironen and Vehtari (2017)](https://doi.org/10.1214/17-EJS1337SI).
+This prior, known as the "Finnish horseshoe", has better computational properties than the original horseshoe.
 In recognition of their contribution, the method is named `MR-Hevo` (hevo is the Finnish word for a horse).

 3. to generate classical maximum likelihood estimates and _p_-values for the causal effect.

 The motivation for this work was to develop a method to test formally for causality in [genome-wide aggregated _trans_- effects analysis](https://doi.org/10.1016/j.ajhg.2023.04.003), which aims to detect core genes for a disease or trait by testing for association with predicted _trans_- effects of SNPs on gene expression, aggregated over multiple QTLs.
 With this approach, the genetic instruments are clumps of SNPs with trans- effects on the expression of a gene as transcript or circulating protein.

 This is work in progress.
 We shall upload example datasets, vignettes and eventually an R package.